aclark4life/plock/README.rst

 Why
 ---

 Why bother building Plone on top of Buildout?
-Plock is a work around for ``pip install Plone`` which works now but requires a lengthy requirements.txt, and lacks additional conveniences provided by Buildout that must be replaced in order for ``pip install Plone`` to work properly.
+Plock is a work around for ``pip install Plone`` which works but requires a lengthy requirements.txt, and lacks additional conveniences provided by Buildout that must be replaced in order for ``pip install Plone`` to work properly.

 Pip
 ~~~